 District Attorney John Wampler announced today that he will be holding an online pubic auction.
 The DA holds auctions for items seized by the District Three Task Force.
 The next upcoming online auction will be held Sunday, Nov.
 8 through Saturday, Nov.
 21.

-Wampler said that all of the items to be auctioned were seized by the District Three Drug Task Force and other area law enforcement agencies from individuals that used the vehicles in connection with illegal narcotic activities.
-A Judicial forfeiture proceeding was then filed and the Court forfeited the items to the District Attorney’s Office for disposal.
+Wampler said the items to be auctioned were seized by the District Three Drug Task Force from individuals that used them in connection with illegal narcotics activities.
+A judicial forfeiture proceeding was then filed and the court forfeiting items were released to the District Attorney’s Office for disposal.

-D.A.
-Wampler said, “The seizure and forfeiture of property used in the commission of drug crimes is a tool that law enforcement may use to take away some of the financial gain that a drug offender may acquire.”
+District Attorney Wampler said, “the seizure and forfeiture of property used in the commission of drug crimes is a tool that law enforcement may use to take away some of the financial gain that a drug offender may acquire.”

 The proceeds from the sale of the assets are used by the District Attorney’s Office for drug education and prevention programs and to further drug enforcement efforts by area law enforcement agencies.